Reewr/promise-phantom/docs/webpage.md

 ### page.getCookie(name) ⇒ <code>Promise(Object)</code>
 *Wrapper Specific*

-Retrives a cookie by a name.
+Retrieves a cookie by a name.
 Returns undefined if none is found.
 Name is not case-sensitive

 **Kind**: instance method of <code>[Page](#Page)</code>